 The government’s announcement about a reformed Fisheries and Aquaculture Act looks set to improve sustainability in this area.

 Coastal tourism brings jobs and economic growth.
 For tourism to grow and continue to be successful, the oceans and waterways must be well preserved to maintain their intrinsic value which brings tourists.

 A focus on ocean preservation wouldn’t only benefit the economy.
 A more sustainable approach would help the oceans maintain their ecosystem services (benefits we obtain from a healthy ecosystem).

-Marin ecosystem services include carbon storage, protection of coastal communities from flooding, supporting biodiversity and providing recreation and amenity options.
+Marine ecosystem services include carbon storage, protection of coastal communities from flooding, supporting biodiversity and providing recreation and amenity options.

-While there is no single definition of the blue economy, what’s clear is that it relates to improving the sustainability of the economic activities involving the world’s ocean.
-BY focusing on this blue economy, it’s hoped that the longevity of fishing, tourism, and energy sources from the ocean is increased.
+While there is no single definition of the blue economy, what’s clear is that it relates to improving the sustainability of the economic activities involving the world’s oceans.
+By focusing on this blue economy, it’s hoped that the longevity of fishing, tourism, and energy sources from the ocean is increased.
 If successful, the blue economy looks set to provide economic and social benefits, while reducing its impact on climate change.

 If you’re looking to get started on your blue economy journey today, sign up for our new training course!